 So what debt relief option is right for you?
 You guessed it – it depends on your circumstances.
 Our firm focuses exclusively on solving debt problems.
 Schedule a free 1-on-1 consultation with a qualified attorney today to explore your options and find an affordable way to get in control of your debt.

 What is debt relief?

-Debt relief is the set of option that are available to someone who is overwhelmed by their financial obligations to get on track within their budget.
+Debt relief is the set of options that are available to someone who is overwhelmed by their financial obligations.
+It helps you to get on track within your budget.
 As discussed above, there are a variety of options that might apply depending on circumstances, such as debt settlement, chapter 7 or chapter 13 bankruptcy, or a payment plan.

 What is a debt relief agency?

-As the term “debt relief agency” is commonly used, a debt relief agency is any prover of assistance to get out of debt.
-The term is also used under the federal bankruptcy code under 11 USC 101(12).
-Under that definition “The term “debt relief agency” means “any person who provides any bankruptcy assistance to an assisted person in return for the payment of money or other valuable consideration, or who is a bankruptcy petition preparer…” subject to certain limitations.
+As the term “debt relief agency” is commonly used, a debt relief agency is any entity that provides assistance to get out of debt.
+The term is also used under the federal bankruptcy code in 11 USC 101(12).
+Under that definition “The term ‘debt relief agency’ means ‘any person who provides any bankruptcy assistance to an assisted person in return for the payment of money or other valuable consideration, or who is a bankruptcy petition preparer…’ subject to certain limitations.